 The fatigue expansion zone is relatively small, constituting only around 20% of the fracture.

 Beyond the fatigue expansion zone, a region of fast expansion follows.

 This area displays an unstable herringbone pattern and local bands of fast expanding fatigue.

 Scratch marks and pits are noticeable at the origin of the spring fracture, indicating them to be the primary cause of the fracture.

 Additionally, there are spherical particles present in the fracture source region.

 Fig. 5 SEM micrograph of fracture spring

 Chemical composition analysis of fractographic particles by EDS

-The analysis results show that the main components of particles include Mo and Cr, which may be lubricants in lubricating oil.
+The findings of the analysis reveal that the primary elements in the particles are Mo and Cr, which may indicate the presence of lubricants in the lubricating oil.